Wayfair Inc. (W) Downgrade Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $93.69, which is $48.72 above the current price.
 W currently public float of 73.78M and currently shorts hold a 29.65% ratio of that float.
-Today, the average trading volume of W was 3.80M shares.
+Today, the average trading volume of W was 3.97M shares.

 W’s Market Performance